tj/mad-pages/node.http.md

 ### response.end([data], [encoding])

-This method signals to the server that all of the response headers and body has been sent; that server should consider this message complete.
+This method signals to the server that all of the response headers and body have been sent; that server should consider this message complete.
 The method, `response.end()`, MUST be called on each response.